 They are light in weight

 Aerospace fasteners are designed to hold components together firmly and securely.
 These fasteners are lightweight and made from a variety of materials.
 As a result, they have high strength-to-weight ratios and are a lighter alternative to metal fasteners.
 In addition, they are incredibly resistant to wear and heat.

 Aerospace fasteners are used in all kinds of equipment.
 Therefore, they must have tensile and fatigue strength to survive the stresses of high-gravity environments.
 In addition, they have self-sealing properties, making them ideal for aerospace applications.

 Aerospace fasteners consist of a bolt with a roll-formed thread and a nut with a similar thread.
 Their thread pitch, or pitch P, is uniform.
 They also have a run-out zone between the shank and the tip.
 The thread root in the run-out follows a smooth, S-shaped curve.
 The radius is preferably 2P to 2.7P.

 High-shear and tensile strength are two essential qualities for aerospace fasteners.
 Fortunately, there are a variety of materials and types of fasteners available.
-Hi-Shear Corporation manufactures a variety of these fasteners for use in aerospace applications.
+Hi-Shear Corporation and some other aerospace manufacturing companies manufacture a variety of these fasteners for use in aerospace applications.
 The company’s range of fasteners includes hi-Tigue, hi-torque, pull-stem, and pull-in fasteners in various materials and geometries.

 Various aerospace fasteners are made from different metals, each of which has unique properties.
 For example, aluminum is commonly used in atmospheric planes but requires additional treatment to ensure high tensile strength.
 As a result, cold-formed aluminum rivets are the most common.